-True, all boxing fans applaud the likes of Joe Frazier, Evander Holyfield, Arturo Gatti and Dennis Andries who could take punishment and keep on coming.
-Their irrepressible resolve is both admirable and in some ways the bedrock of boxing, but the gumption it takes simply to fight, to prevail against weight making, to overcome ambitious hungry fighters and repel the human instinct for self-preservation as long as Freitas has deserves warm applause too.
+True, boxing fans applaud the likes of Joe Frazier, Evander Holyfield, Arturo Gatti and Dennis Andries who could take punishment and keep on coming.
+Their irrepressible resolve is both admirable and in some ways the bedrock of boxing, but the gumption it takes simply to fight, to prevail against weight making, to overcome ambitious hungry fighters and to repel the human instinct for self-preservation as long as Freitas has deserves warm applause too.

 I’m reminded of Nigel Benn’s sad departure from the professional ring against Steve Collins.
-Booed for failing to continue when hindered by a injured ankle the popular fighter was hurt more by the crowd reaction following the pain, blood and entertainment he’d provide in over a decade at boxing’s hardest coal face than anything the Irishman had inflicted.
+Booed for failing to continue when hindered by a injured ankle, the popular fighter was hurt more by the crowd reaction following the pain, blood and entertainment he’d provide in over a decade at boxing’s hardest coal face than anything the Irishman had inflicted.

 And it is with that in mind that I commend Freitas for having the courage to quit and for his career up to that point.